How database development helps KNSB and speed skating move forward

 Agile & Scrum

-And that’s just as well, because sports is always evolving.
-Jeroen: “Next year, the skating world could look completely different.
-Continuous improvement and development is therefore the common thread in the cooperation with Qualogy.”
-Agile and Scrum appear to be important methods in this.
-As a result, the KNSB is always aware of the work of the development team.
-This allows the association to steer the process step by step.
-Because of the short cycles of Agile, where desired, the business value can be adjusted quickly.”
+And that's a good thing, because sport is always evolving.
+Jeroen: "Next year the skating world could look completely different.
+Continuous improvement and development is therefore the common thread in the collaboration with Qualogy."
+Agile and Scrum prove to be important methods in this.
+This keeps KNSB always informed about the work of the development team.
+This way, the federation can guide the process step by step.
+Due to the short cycles of Agile, the business value can be quickly adjusted where desired.

 Translating wishes

-Jeroen continues, “Qualogy is truly a thinking partner.
-The members of the Qualogy team can not only deal with data, but they really understand skating.
-As a result, they give us new insights about the possibilities.
-And they translate our wishes into a technical solution without any problems.
-I find that very special.”
+Jeroen continues: "Qualogy is truly a collaborative partner.
+The members of the Qualogy team can not only handle data, but they also really understand skating.
+As a result, they give us new insights into the possibilities.
+And they translate our wishes into a technical solution without problems.
+I find that very special."

 Changing information needs

-Jeroen: “Now that the COVAS 2 project has been completed, we can start opening up the data.
+Jeroen: "Now that the COVAS 2 project is completed, we can start unlocking the data.
 For example, towards our website.
-This way we make our history available to everyone.
-We notice an increasing need for advance information.
+This way we make our history visible to everyone.
+We notice that there is an increasing need for information in advance.
 People want to know what to expect before a skating weekend.
 What does the top 20 look like?
-Which skaters will be at the start?
-Who will ride the European Championships and what are the season times?
-These are things we don’t do enough with at the moment.
-Furthermore, there are of course several channels that you could connect to the database and that could benefit from the data stored in it.”
+Which skaters are at the start?
+Who will skate the European Championships and what are the season times recorded?
+These are things we actually do far too little with now.
+Furthermore, there are of course multiple channels that you could connect to the database and that can benefit from the data stored in it."

 The influence of social media

-Young people are also showing more interest in skating and the whole world around it.
+Young people also show more interest in skating and the whole world around it.
 This is mainly due to social media.
-For example, you can follow riders on Instagram.
-Jeroen: “Take Jutta Leerdam, for example.
+For example, you can follow the skaters on Instagram.
+Jeroen: "Take Jutta Leerdam, for example.
 She has so many followers.
-This changes the way sport is experienced.
-It’s really about the person behind the sport.
-The current means in that make the connection with the supporters much closer.
-As a federation, we try to go along with that and facilitate what is needed for that.
-It is therefore important that we keep an eye on where the information needs are.”
+The way sport is experienced is changing as a result.
+It's really about the person behind the sport.
+The current means in this make the connection with the supporters much closer.
+As a federation, we try to go along with this and facilitate what is needed for it.
+That's why it's important that we keep an eye on where the information need lies."

 Talent tracking

-Another form of data application you see in many sports is talent tracking.
-This is also the case in speed skating.
-Jeroen says: “As KNSB we are also working on this, of course.
-Who can eventually become the new Sven Kramer or Ireen Wüst?
-That requires a lot of data.
-Of course about ride times, but also about mental aspects, training conditions, nutrition and material.
+Another form of data application that you see in many sports is talent tracking.
+This is also the case in long track speed skating.
+Jeroen says: "As KNSB, we are of course also working on this.
+Who can ultimately become the new Sven Kramer or Ireen Wüst?
+A lot of data is needed for that.
+Of course about lap times, but also about mental aspects, training conditions, nutrition and equipment.

-Talent tracking is the product with which Qualogy already came into the air at the KNSB.
-Now that the database is in order, this has its full focus.
-Combining all available data, of skating icons and young talent, from the COVAS database into a dashboard.
-This gives coaches and scouts insight into what the Netherlands has in terms of skating talent.
-And something to use in training.
-We can also quickly identify which target groups we need to pay more attention to in order to make progress in the future.
-With this dashboard the KNSB is ready for the future.”
+Talent tracking is the product with which Qualogy previously got started at KNSB.
+Now that the database is in order, this has full focus.
+Combining all available data, from skating icons and young talent, from the COVAS database in a dashboard.
+This gives coaches and scouts insight into what talent the Netherlands has in skating.
+And guidance to use in training.
+We can also quickly identify which target groups we need to pay more attention to in order to perhaps also make progress with them in the future.
+With this dashboard, KNSB is ready for the future."

-“The ANWB feeling for skating must come from the KNSB”
+"The ANWB feeling for skating must come from KNSB"

 Skating worldwide

-The KNSB is there for the sport of skating.
-Jeroen: “We see it as our task to ensure that skating is and remains a top sport.
+KNSB is there for the sport of skating.
+Jeroen: "We see it as our task to ensure that skating is and remains a top sport.
 In the Netherlands and the rest of the world.
-Therefore, the Olympic Games are an important focal point for us.
+That's why the Olympic Games are an important focus point for us.
 Sponsor expectations are aligned with the number of medals we win.
-So how do we ensure that we win as many as possible?
-And how do we keep it as interesting as possible for all audiences?
+So how do we ensure we bring in as many as possible?
+And how do we keep it as interesting as possible for all target groups?
 Data must ensure that we stay ahead of the competition.
-But also that the rest develops along with us.
-That is why the KNSB also shares data with other countries.
-This is how we keep the competition and the sport alive.”
+But also that the rest develops along.
+That's why KNSB also shares data with other countries.
+This way we maintain the competition and the sport."

-““Within the Netherlands it is important that skating also remains a broad-based sport,” Jeroen continues.
-“The Netherlands is a skating country.
+"Within the Netherlands, it is important that skating also remains a mass sport," Jeroen continues.
+"The Netherlands is a skating country.
 It is our origin.
 When there is natural ice, people buy skates en masse via Marktplaats.
 Everyone wants to skate then.
-That feeling has to stay alive.
-It is up to the KNSB to make sure it does.
-And to also provide those riders with information, for example about where the ice is strongest.
-People used to say ‘the ANWB feeling for skating must come from the KNSB’.
+That feeling must remain alive.
+It is up to KNSB to ensure that.
+And to also provide those skaters with information, for example about where the ice is strongest.
+People always used to say 'the ANWB feeling for skating must come from KNSB'.
 But how do we do that in this changing landscape with changing needs?

-I think that’s where the interface is between business and sports.
+I think that's where the interface lies between the business world and the sports world.
 And data plays an indispensable role in that.
-The good news is that we are just beginning to use it.
-So much more is possible.
-Qualogy helps us achieve that,” Jeroen concludes.
+The good news is that we are only just beginning to use it.
+There is so much more possible.
+Qualogy helps us achieve that," Jeroen concludes.

 Jeroen Fredriks